pnickchi/gofedf/README.md

 <!-- badges: end -->

+- Authors:
+  Richard Lockhart, Payman Nickchi (<pnickchi@sfu.ca>)

 The GoFTest package provides tools to apply goodness of fit tests based on empirical distribution function theory.
 The software provides functions and routines to test the hypothesis that a sample follows a distribution by calculating Cramer-von Mises or Anderson-Darling statistic and computing the approximate pvalue by Imhof method.

-The package can be used to test the following:
+The package can be used to apply goodness of fit test in any of the following cases:

-1)  Goodness of fit test to check if the residuals of a generalized linear model follows Gamma distribution.
+1)  Check if the residuals of a generalized linear model (with any link) follows the Gamma distribution.
-2)  Goodness of fit test to check if the residuals of a linear model follows Normal distribution.
+2)  Check if the residuals of a linear model follows Normal distribution.
+3)  Check if a bivariate continuous set of data follows any specific distribution that is defined by user.
-3)  Apply goodness of fit test for bivariate Normal, Gamma, Exponential.
+4)  Apply goodness of fit test for bivariate Normal, Gamma, and Exponential distributions.
-4)  Apply goodness of fit test for distributions that are not inclueded in R (distributions defined by

 ## Installation